Submissions

 1. Original/Regular Manuscripts

-Original/regular manuscript includes innovative quantitative, qualitative, or mixed methods empirical research, or theory.
+Original/regular manuscript includes innovative quantitative, qualitative, or mixed methods empirical research or theory.
 Mixed methods articles report original empirical research that summarizes and integrates quantitative and qualitative findings in the same manuscript and may include a single methods section or separate sections depending on the author’s assessment of the best way to present the research.
-As required, the manuscript should be 15-35 pages (minimum of 3000 words), times new romans 12pt with double spaced, INCLUSIVE title page, references, tables and figures.
+As required, the manuscript should be 15-35 pages (minimum of 3000 words), Times New Roman 12pt with double-spaced, INCLUSIVE title page, references, tables, and figures.

 1. Brief Reports